abulzunayed/C_plus_plus_Projects/License Plate recognition with OpenCV-CMake/README.md

 License plate detection is the process of using computer vision techniques to automatically detect and recognize license/number plates in images or video streams.

-- The OpenCV libraries on Cmake cross-platform with Visual Studio Code have been used.
+- **The OpenCV libraries on CMake cross-platform with Visual Studio Code have been used**.
-- Here, Live webcam images have been used.
+- Live webcam images have been used.
+- Use Pre-trained Haar Cascade Classifier

 - Reference Documentation: https://dontrepeatyourself.org/post/number-plate-detection-with-opencv-and-python/